Are You Suppressing Your Emotions or in Control of Them?

 Controlling is not a refusal to feel.
 And good emotional regulation skills are linked to improved well-being.
 However, it doesn’t happen by magic, although we wish it could.
-Emotional regulation is a complex process that has several strategies.
+Emotional regulation is a complex process that can be achieved through several strategies.

-For example, if you feel angry or upset because of the argument with your partner right before a work meeting (turning back to the first case at the beginning), you might try to distract yourself or suppress your feelings to adjust and be present in the work situation.
+For example, if you feel angry or upset because of an argument with your partner right before a work meeting, you might try to distract yourself or suppress your feelings to adjust and be present in the work situation.
 Both are examples of emotional regulation or control.

-And if you choose to take a deep breath, finish the phone call, and not get out your anger and disappointment with furniture delivery and poor customer service (the second case), it’s also an example of emotional regulation.
+And if you choose to take a deep breath, finish the phone call, and not let out your anger and disappointment over a late furniture delivery and poor customer service, this is also an example of emotional regulation.

 - Acceptance – “My problem is real.”

-- Emotional processing — “I try to explore and understand my emotional experience.”
+- Emotional processing – “I’ll try to explore and understand my emotional experience.”

-- Distraction — “I switch my focus on something else.”
+- Distraction – “I’ll switch my focus to something else.”

-- Conflict resolution — “I have to talk with my partner, we should resolve the morning conflict.”
+- Conflict resolution – “I’ll have to talk with my partner; we should resolve our morning conflict.”

-- Revaluation — “It’s actually not as important as I thought.”
+- Reevaluation – “It’s actually not as important as I thought.”